subquery/documentation/docs/README.md

   },
   {
     "path": "https://subquery.network/networks",
-    "title": "Browse 169 supported networks",
+    "title": `Browse ${counts} supported networks`,
-    "description": "Our goal is to help developers with the best indexer regardless of what chain they build on, we support 161 networks - see the list."
+    "description": `Our goal is to help developers with the best indexer regardless of what chain they build on, we support ${counts} networks - see the list.`,
+    key: 'allNetworks'
   },
   {
     "path": "/subquery_network/token/token.html",